 An early termination fee is a charge levied when a party wants to break the term of an agreement or long-term contract.
 They are stipulated in the contract or agreement itself, and provide an incentive for the party subject to them to abide by the agreement.

-Just because the network gave you a shiny new mobile for $10 doesn’t mean it costs $10.
-The network paid the remaining balance.
+Just because the carrier gave you a shiny new smartphone for $10 doesn’t mean it costs $10.
+The carrier paid the remaining balance.

 If you cancel service before you contract is up, early termination fees reclaim the money they contributed toward the cost of the phone or other discounts offered to you when signing up.

-Fees vary depending on your network, account features and other factors.
-However, most networks have support pages on the topic or spell out the exact steps for calculating your ETF in their terms of service.
+Fees vary depending on your carrier, account features and other factors.
+However, most carriers have support pages on the topic or spell out the exact steps for calculating your ETF in their terms of service.

 Looking to avoid the number crunching?
 Call customer support.
-They must provide you with a total should you want to weigh the cost of leaving your network early.
+They must provide you with a total should you want to weigh the cost of leaving your carrier early.

 When Do I Need to Pay ETF Fees?